 The power pack is like a tank of energy.
 When using the tractor, this energy is drained.
-The charger replaces the used energy by properly converting and metering electricity into the power pack.
+The charger replaces the used energy by properly converting and metering your household electricity into the power pack.
 The charger is designed to restore full charge to the power pack after one cycle of operation.
-Under normal conditions a full charge is nearly reached after 5 hours; however, the charger runs up to 19 hours to equalize cell voltages (when started on the "A" position.
+Under normal conditions a full charge is nearly reached after 5 hours; however, the charger runs up to 19 hours to equalize cell voltages (when started on the "Yrs.
+1-2" position.
 Older power packs require less charging time.)
-A full timed charge for cell equalization should take place at least once per week.